-The Component Identification course provides engaging videos, activities, and quizzes designed to help you learn, remember, and apply the knowledge and skills you need to succeed.

-The course is arranged into sections comprising the components described in Table 1.
+The Fundamentals of PCB Fabrication & Assembly program provides engaging videos and quizzes designed to help you learn, remember, and apply the knowledge and skills you will need to excel as an electronics assembly engineer.
+Each module is composed of the components described in Table 1.

 Table 1.
-Section Components and Description
+Module Components and Description

-Module Component Description Module Sections "Bite-sized" segments of text, videos, graphics, and activities that explain the key points of the Module content and provide opportunities for you to think about how you would apply electronics assembly processes at work Module Post-Quiz Five to 10-question quiz designed to help you confirm what you know and identify areas that still need work.
+Module Component Description Module Pre-Quiz Short (3 to 5-questions) quiz designed to help you identify what you know and what you still need to learn.
+Module Sections "Bite-sized" segments of text, videos, graphics, and activities that explain the key points of the Module content and provide opportunities for you to think about how you would apply processes at work.
+Module Post-Quiz Five to 10-question quiz designed to help you confirm what you know, identify areas that still need work.